ayush1612/codeFury/PULL_REQUEST_TEMPLATE.md

 # I ensure that I added the following:
  - [ ] Made significant changes
  - [ ] Starred the repository
+ - [ ] Add your name along with your github profile in `CONTRIBUTING.md`